 The proxy being that: if more girls and women study technology and science, then this should also be reflected in the workplace and consequently in more patents having female inventors (and applicants).

 As we all know, bibliographical patent data does not contain information on gender.
-In order enable gender based research, some researchers and patent authorities have developed and published gender dictionaries that link names to gender (there are a number of different approaches to do this).
+In order to enable gender based research, some researchers and patent authorities have developed and published gender dictionaries that link names to gender -there are a number of different approaches to do this-.

 In this context and without going into further details, I would like to point to a PATSTAT compatible file (UK-IPO-Gender-Inference-Table-09-16) produced by the UK Intellectual Patent Office which is available at this webpage: https://www.gov.uk/government/publicati ... entorship